jgm/doctemplates/README.md

   value was an array, the `key` will be the array index, starting with 1.

+- `first`: Returns the first value of an array, if applied to a non-empty array; otherwise returns the original value.

+- `last`: Returns the last value of an array, if applied to a non-empty array; otherwise returns the original value.

+- `rest`: Returns all but the first value of an array, if applied to a non-empty array; otherwise returns the original value.

+- `allbutlast`: Returns all but the last value of an array, if applied to a non-empty array; otherwise returns the original value.

 - `uppercase`:  Converts text to uppercase.

 - `lowercase`:  Converts text to lowercase.